lycus/mci/docs/instruction_set.rst

 to the target register.

 This instruction is valid only during analysis and optimization.
-It must not appear in code passed to the JIT and AOT engines (but is allowed when executing under the interpreter).
+It must not appear in code passed to the interpreter or JIT/AOT engines.

 The target register and selector registers must all be of the same type.